 Why it matters

-- The Minneapolis school shooting has sparked renewed debate on the link between family structure and youth violence, particularly the impact of divorce.
+- The Minneapolis school shooting highlights the potential link between family structure and violent behavior, reigniting public discourse on the issue.

-- Data shows a significant correlation between parental separation and increased risk of violent behavior in children, influencing public policy discussions.
+- Research indicates a correlation between parental separation and increased risk of violent behavior in children, influencing public policy discussions.

 What’s next

-- Advocates are pushing for legislative reforms to strengthen family stability and address the root causes of family breakdown.
+- Advocates are calling for policy reforms to support family stability and address root causes of family breakdown.